Australia, citing concerns over China, cracks down on foreign political influence

 Turnbull told reporters in Canberra that foreign powers were making “unprecedented and increasingly sophisticated attempts to influence the political process” in Australia and the world.
 He cited “disturbing reports about Chinese influence”.

+Australia and neighbouring New Zealand are among roughly a third of countries worldwide that allow foreign donations to political parties.
+Such donations are prohibited in the United States, Britain and several European countries.

-New laws, modeled in part on the U.S. Foreign Agents Registration Act, would criminalize foreign interference and require the registration of lobbyists working for nation states.
-The laws would be introduced to parliament to counter perceived vulnerabilities, Turnbull said.
+Australia’s new laws, modelled in part on the U.S. Foreign Agents Registration Act, would criminalise foreign interference and require the registration of lobbyists working for nation states, Turnbull said.

-The announcement came as concern grows in Australia that Beijing may be extending its influence and as relationships between politicians and Chinese government interests have become increasingly contentious.
+The announcement came as concern grows that Beijing may be extending its influence and as relationships between Australian politicians and Chinese government interests have become increasingly contentious.

 Fairfax Media and the Australian Broadcasting Corporation reported in June on a concerted campaign by China to “infiltrate” Australian politics to promote Chinese interests.